 Embarkation Day: Wear casual dress that’s comfortable and appropriate for the weather in the home port.

 Since the ship won’t leave until the afternoon, those in cooler ports won’t see the warmth of the Caribbean until the next day.
 Leaving from a warmer port?
-Shorts and sandals are perfectly fine.
+Shorts and tennis shoes are perfectly fine.
 No need to dress up, casual is the order of the day all around the ship.

 What to Wear on Sea Days